anephenix/auth/notes/features/encrypting-password.md

 Though I like the idea of using an array of functions to validate a password, I think that the object with configuration options would be the best one for developers to understand and use, so I will opt for that.

+### An interesting point to note

+- If you're happy to store only 1 password per user, then having that password stored in the users table is perfectly fine.
+- However, if you want to implement a password rotation strategy that will prevent passwords from being re-used, then you will need to store those hashed passwords in order to check and compare.
+Therefore you will need to store them in a separate table.

+  To note, if you want to get the current password for a user, you can do it in 2 ways:

+  1 - Use a boolean flag (is_current).
+Only thing is you need to manually maintain this so that only one password record per user can be marked as is current.

+  2 - The other option is to have a created_at datetime field in the passwords table and to use the latest created password as the current one.

+  In my opinion, the 2nd one is more robust and therefore the best option.